TodePond/TodePondDotCom/sky/power-in-arroost/readme.md

 I imposed my views of what I thought would be beneficial... onto others.

-Listen, I think I was right: I think it was a "helpful" thing to do!
+Listen, I thought I was right: I thought it was a "helpful" thing to do!
 But I didn't ask people if they wanted me to make those decisions or changes: I just did them.

 It would be so much more empowering if I let you choose: Choose which features you wanted and which ones you didn't.
 Because then... if you do decide to use arroost as I offer it, and it works out...
-Then it's you who succeeded, instead of me.
+Then it's even more clearly you who succeeded, instead of me stealing your credit.

-I shouldn't get to claim victory when someone else benefits from using arroost.
-That belongs to them!
-Not to me.
-Not to arroost.
-But to them.
+I shouldn't get to claim victory when you benefit from using arroost.
+That belongs to you!
+Not to me or to arroost but to you.

+Too many of our tools (including mine) claim to empower people but instead impose their own constricted world view.

+As developers, researchers, whatevers, this is all we seem to do.
+Software is repeatedly a controlling and limiting and manipulating force.

 <br>